hashicorp/terraform-azurerm-terraform-enterprise/README.md

 ### License file

-- A terraform license file is required and the path to this file must be supplied.
-An empty placeholder `license.rli` file exists in each example within a `./files` directory and serves as a reference `tfe_license_filepath = "${path.module}/files/license.rli"`.
+- A Terraform Enterprise license file is required, and it must be provided as either a Base64 encoded secret in Azure Key Vault OR a file on the local filesystem which you would reference like so: `tfe_license_filepath = "${path.module}/files/license.rli"`.

 ### Azure Resources